DenisKusakin/sling-react/README.md

 ## Supported Features

 The project tries to bring React components into AEM authoring, the goal is to not loose AEM authoring functionality.
-The implementation contains not too much authoring customizations that's why there is hope that all OOTB feature should still work
+The implementation contains not too much authoring customizations that's why there is hope that all OOTB feature should still work.

 Check list:
-- [X] task1
+- [x] Simple component with dialog support.
+The component should be updated after edit.
+- [x] Parsys component.
+Insert component into parsys.
+- [x] Parsys component.
+Delete component from parsys.
+- [x] Parsys component.
+Move component within parsys.
+- [x] Parsys component.
+Copy component within parsys.
+- [x] Parsys component.
+Drag and drop component from side bar.
+- [x] Complex component(Image Gallery).
+Insert into main page parsys.
+- [x] Complex component(Image Gallery).
+Edit item.
+- [x] Complex component(Image Gallery).
+Delete item.
+- [x] Complex component(Image Gallery).
+Move item.
+- [x] Complex component(Image Gallery).
+Copy item.
+- [ ] Drag and drop asset into parsys.
+Need to check that it can be converted into image component.

 ## Development